What is FrogTape®?

-FrogTape® is available at ALL good DIY stores nationwide, such as B&Q, Homebase, Asda and Screwfix.
+FrogTape® is available at all good DIY stores nationwide, such as B&Q, Homebase, Wickes and Screwfix.
 Use the store locator, in the where to buy section, to find a retailer near you.

 Why does FrogTape® come in a plastic canister?

 We like to think of masking tape as a tool.
 You make your tools last longer by taking care of them, storing them properly, and keeping them clean.
-The canister FrogTape® comes in keeps it from being damaged (such as the edges being nicked), and keeps dirt and debris off the tape.
-You can use an empty canister for storage of nuts and bolts, screws, or nails.
+The canister FrogTape® comes in keeps the tape from being damaged (such as the edges being nicked), and keeps dirt and debris off the tape.
+Once you have finished your roll of FrogTape®, you can use the empty canister for storage of nuts and bolts, screws, or nails.
 It is also recyclable.

 Is FrogTape® available in widths wider than 48 mm or narrower than 24 mm?

 FrogTape® is currently only available in 24mm, 36mm, and 48mm.

 I am a contractor - can I buy FrogTape® directly from you?